How to Teach Your Child Problem-Solving Skills at home

 Ask guided open-ended questions.

-When working through his lockbox games, it’s not uncommon for my son to become stumped at a particular puzzle.
+When working through our educational escape room games for kids, it’s not uncommon for my son to become stumped at a particular puzzle.
 He’s usually using an old method of thinking for a puzzle that’s been changed slightly to challenge his critical thinking skills.

 This is the time to ask him “What do you see?,” “How did you come to that answer? or “What could you do differently?”